rust-lang/rust/docs/dev/architecture.md

 They provide consistent snapshots of the underlying file system and insulate messy OS paths.

-**Architecture Invariant:** vfs doesn't assume a single unified file system.
-IE, a single rust-analyzer process can act as a remote server for two different machines, where the same `/tmp/foo.rs` path points to different files.
+**Architecture Invariant:** vfs doesn't assume a single unified file system. i.e., a single rust-analyzer process can act as a remote server for two different machines, where the same `/tmp/foo.rs` path points to different files.
 For this reason, all path APIs generally take some existing path as a "file system witness".

 ### `crates/stdx`